 Cost of a townhome vs. a condo

-Townhomes and condos are attractive because they tend to be a bit cheaper than a single-family home, making them easier to afford for first time homebuyers.
-Buying more home than you can afford is never a good idea so buying something cheaper might behoove someone that is following a strict budget.
+While the difference between a condo and a townhouse may seem drastic to some, townhomes and condos are both attractive options.
+Both tend to be a bit cheaper than a single-family home.
+This makes either of these home types a great option for first time homebuyers.
+Buying more home than you can afford is never a good idea, so buying something cheaper might behoove someone that is following a strict budget.

 A condo is usually even cheaper than a townhome because there aren’t any ownership rights of the land.
 However, the condo HOA fees can be higher since there are more jointly-owned spaces to pay for.